flomotlik/blog/_posts/2012-08-16-Startup-Pirates-Bratislava-2012.markdown

 ###Next events

+Thanks to the Startup Pirates Bratislava for having us.
+It was a great event by an inspiring team and was lots of fun for us.
+Looking forward to the next edition.

 We will attend a couple of events in the following months.
 Just shoot us an email if you wanna connect with us in person.

 * <a href="http://www.startuplive.in/bratislava" target="_blank">Startup Live Bratislava</a>